funkymonkeymonk/terraform-demo/README.md

  - Configure the files in the tf directory.
 Rename them so that they do not have the .example extension.
  - Build the container
   - ```docker build -t buildingbananas/terraform-demo .```
- - run the testing containter interactively
+ - run the testing container interactively
   - ```docker run -i -t --entrypoint=/bin/bash buildingbananas/terraform-demo -s```
  - create the default 3 instance CoreOS cluster
   - ```terraform apply --var-file=terraform.tfvars -var token=$(curl https://discovery.etcd.io/new)```